lukastaegert/eslint-plugin-tree-shaking/CONTRIBUTING.md

 * Add minimal code that exposes your issue

 ### Webpack compatibility mode
-* This would certainly be useful; however, there are other issues I want to address first, mainly, seeing how rollup's code could be improved.
 * If you want to help here, this is what needs to be done:
   * Add code that can automatically run a code snippet in Webpack with the UglifyJS plugin to enable tree-shaking and check the result is removed properly